 6. Biodegradable

 Natural fibers like cotton and wool break down faster than synthetic fibers like polyester.
 In a landfill, 100% cotton clothing decomposes in 1 to 5 weeks.
-In comparison, polyester clothing takes approximately 200 years to decompose and leeches harmful chemicals into the surrounding ecosystem.
+In comparison, polyester clothing takes approximately 200 years to decompose and leaches harmful chemicals into the surrounding ecosystem.

 7. Ethical